 Janet's notable cases include:

-Janet acts for Humanists UK (through agent solicitors in Belfast) in an intervention in this claim for judicial review in the Northern Irish High Court.
-The case challenges the decision of the Director of Public Prosecutions to prosecute the mother of a 15 year old girl who assisted her daughter by obtaining abortifacient pills on line.
+Janet acted for Humanists UK (through agent solicitors in Belfast) in an intervention in this claim for judicial review in the Northern Irish High Court.
+The case challenged the decision of the Director of Public Prosecutions to prosecute the mother of a 15 year old girl who assisted her daughter by obtaining abortifacient pills on line.
 She was acquitted following the reforms implemented by section 9 of the Northern Ireland (Executive Formation) Act 2019 which came into force on 22 October 2019.

-Janet acts for Humanists UK (through agent solicitors in Belfast) in an intervention in this claim for judicial review brought by Sarah Ewart, who experienced a fatal foetal abnormality pregnancy and was refused an abortion in NI.
+Janet acted for Humanists UK (through agent solicitors in Belfast) in an intervention in this claim for judicial review brought by Sarah Ewart, who experienced a fatal foetal abnormality pregnancy and was refused an abortion in NI.
 On 3 October 2019 Court held that her Article 8 ECHR rights were breached.
 A decision on whether it will make a declaration of incompatibility was deferred.

 This case about NHS charging concerned unlawful and discriminatory decision making by both Defendants concerning the provision of NHS care for a highly vulnerable EEA national.
 At the point of instruction, Mr Szakacs, who lacked mental capacity, had been refused the care he needed and was to be repatriated by the hospital to Romania against his family’s wishes.
 That was prevented and the decision to refuse NHS care was reversed.
 A civil claim later settled with substantive damages (without admissions) being agreed for both Mr Szakacs and his wife.
 Further, the Department of Health has agreed in light of this case to amend its national guidance in respect of decision making for those who lack mental capacity.